-- I. An important feature of SEND Support is the collection of all known information about the pupil and that those in regular daily contact with the pupil should attempt to deal with the concerns raised.
+- 1. An important feature of SEND Support is the collection of all known information about the pupil and that those in regular daily contact with the pupil should attempt to deal with the concerns raised.
 When a teacher or SENDCo identifies a pupil with special educational needs, they will provide interventions ADDITIONAL TO or DIFFERENT FROM those provided as part of the school's usual differentiated curriculum offer.
 Consideration will be given when setting homework that it is also differentiated according to the pupil's speed of working. - 2.
-The triggers for intervention will be concerns about the individual pupil who, despite receiving differentiated learning opportunities; - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - shows signs of difficulty in developing literacy and numeracy skills that result in significantly poor attainment in line with Borough Guidance - persistent emotional difficulties which continue despite management techniques generally used in the school - has significant sensory or physical problems that impact on their ability to learn - has communication and/or relationship difficulties which continue despite differentiated approaches to the curriculum.
+The triggers for intervention will be concerns about the individual pupil who, despite receiving differentiated learning opportunities; - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap - shows signs of difficulty in developing literacy and numeracy skills that result in significantly poor attainment in line with Borough Guidance - persistent emotional difficulties which continue despite management techniques generally used in the school

+- has significant sensory or physical problems that impact on their ability to learn - has communication and/or relationship difficulties which continue despite differentiated approaches to the curriculum.

-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.
+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.

 - 3. The parents/carers of the pupil will be informed as soon as concerns emerge and will be consulted with by appropriate staff, and the views of the pupil sought. - 4.
 All information about the pupil from within the school, together with any additional information from the parents will be considered. - 5.
-The SENDCo will undertake further assessment of the pupil as appropriate and may use outside specialists to enhance the provision being made.
 The class teacher will work with the SENCO to carry out a clear analysis of the pupil's needs.
-This will draw on all available information about the pupil: - The teacher's assessment and experience of the pupil

-- Their previous progress and attainment and behaviour - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents - The pupil's own views - Advice from external support services, if relevant
+Where appropriate the SENCo will seek input from the relevant outside agencies.
+This will draw on all available information about the pupil: - The teacher's assessment and experience of the pupil - Their previous progress and attainment and behaviour - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents - The pupil's own views - Advice from external support services, if relevant